CTI By-Laws

 The indemnification provided hereunder shall inure to the benefit of the heirs, executors and administrators of persons entitled to indemnification hereunder.
 The right of indemnification under this Article shall be in addition to and not exclusive of all other rights to which any person may be entitled.

 This Article constitutes a contract between the corporation and the indemnified officers, directors, and employees.
-No amendment or repeal of the provisions of this Article which adversely affects the right of an indemnified officer, director, or employee under this Article shall apply to such officer, director, or employee with respect to those acts or omissions which occurred at any time prior to such amendment or repeal.
+No amendment or repeal of the provisions of this Article that adversely affects the right of an indemnified officer, director, or employee under this Article shall apply to such officer, director, or employee with respect to those acts or omissions that occurred at any time prior to such amendment or repeal.

 42 U.S. Code S 139 is included herein by reference.